 One thing you’ll notice on long flights is that the flight crew will often walk by with cups of water.
 There is a reason for that!
 The airplane cabin has very low humidity and you can quickly become dehydrated.

 Dehydration can lead to skin discomfort, fatigue, muscle cramping, and headaches.
-So, when you see an attendant walk by with a tray or bottle of water, take a cup.
+So, when you see a flight attendant walk by with a tray or bottle of water, take a cup.
 Your body will thank you!

-Another tip is to also pack your own reusable water bottle and fill it up at the airport once you’ve cleared security.
+Another tip is to pack your own reusable water bottle and fill it up at the airport once you’ve cleared security.
+Liquid IV is a great option for adding flavor to water for those who don’t love drinking water.
+Many airports have water bottle filling stations near the drinking fountains.
 If you have lounge access, they often have chilled, flavored water in a dispenser.
-Many airports often have water bottle filling stations near the drinking fountains.

 Get Up and Move